Graphs with Many Hamiltonian Paths: Introduction

 \section{Introduction}

+A hamiltonian path in a graph is a path which visits every vertex exactly once.
 A graph is \emph{hamiltonian} if it admits a hamiltonian cycle, and \emph{homogeneously traceable} if every vertex of $G$ is the starting vertex of a hamiltonian path.
 If every pair of vertices in $G$ is connected with a hamiltonian path, then $G$ is \emph{hamiltonian-connected}.
-This class of graphs was introduced by Ore \cite{Ore} in 1963, and have been well studied since then.
+This class of graphs was introduced by Ore \cite{Ore} in 1963, and has been well studied since then.
 Every hamiltonian-connected graph must be hamiltonian (as long as it has at least 3 vertices), and every hamiltonian graph must be homogeneously traceable.

 It is natural to explore the reverse implications; more generally, one might ask `how many hamiltonian paths can a non-hamiltonian graph contain?'
-Every cyclic graph is hamiltonian but not hamiltonian-connected, and the Peterson graph is (unsurprisingly) an example of a homogeneously traceable non-hamiltonian (HTNH) graph.
-In fact, \cite{Chartrand} and \cite{Skupien} have shown that there exist HTNH graphs of any order $n\geq 9$.
-This work was extended in \cite{HU21} to find families of regular HTNH graphs.
+Every cycle graph is hamiltonian but not hamiltonian-connected, and the Petersen graph is (perhaps unsurprisingly) an example of a homogeneously traceable non-hamiltonian (HTNH) graph.
+In fact, Chartrand, Gould, and Kapoor show in \cite{Chartrand} that there exist HTNH graphs of any order $n\geq 9$.
+Hu and Zhan extended this in \cite{HU21} to find families of regular HTNH graphs.
 In all of these papers, the authors construct graphs by starting with some base graph and building new graphs (with larger vertex sets) inductively.

 In this paper, we consider graphs with `many' hamiltonian paths, in the sense that the number of pairs of vertices connected by a hamiltonian path is large.
-We say that a graph $G$ is \emph{$k$-pair strung} if $k$ pairs of vertices can be connected by a hamiltonian path.
-Thus a hamiltonian-connected graph of order $n$ is $\binom{n}{2}$-pair strung, and a homogeneously traceable graph is (at least) $n$-pair strung.
+We say that a graph $G$ is \emph{$k$-pair-strung} if $k$ pairs of vertices can be connected by a hamiltonian path.
+Thus a hamiltonian-connected graph of order $n$ is $\binom{n}{2}$-pair-strung, and a homogeneously traceable graph is (at least) $(n/2)$-pair-strung.

+In Section \ref{sec: highly pair strung graphs} we consider non-hamiltonian graphs which are nevertheless highly pair-strung; in particular, we let $r_G$ denote the fraction of pairs of vertices of $G$ which are connected by a hamiltonian path, so that in a graph $G$ with order $n$,